 Illinois String Academy

-In the Illinois String Academy, students, parents and teachers work together to create a fun and rewarding environment for children and young adults learning to play the violin and viola.
-Students engage in a weekly lesson with a private instructor, attend weekly group classes, and perform together regularly.
+In the Illinois String Academy, students, parents and teachers work together to create a fun and rewarding environment for children and young adults learning to play the violin, viola and cello.
+Students engage in a weekly lesson with a private instructor, attend weekly group classes, and perform together regularly (download our syllabus below for details).
 Special attention is given to the beginning stages of instruction; it is during this time students receive their foundation for future development.
 Note reading, rhythm and ear training are developed starting from the first lessons.

 Group classes cultivate peer learning and enhance motivation.
 They are an excellent opportunity for students to receive additional feedback from teachers in a unique setting, gain experience playing in an ensemble, work on a weekly basis with a professional accompanist, and have consistent practice in solo performance for their friends and family in a relaxed and supportive atmosphere.

-Interested parents should contact the program’s director, Aaron Jacobs.
+Interested families should contact the Coordinator, Dr. Aaron Jacobs at firstname.lastname@example.org.
 An introductory consultation and/or trial lesson may be scheduled free of charge.

 Rebin Ali, violin, was born in the city of Suleimanya in the mountainous northern region of Kurdistan, Iraq.
 He studied at the College of Fine Arts of Salahaddin University in Erbil.
 He also studied at the Iraqi YES Academy with American Voices in 2009 and 2010.
 In the fall of 2010 Rebin was invited as a full-scholarship student to study Music and English at Saint Louis University.
 During the 2010-12 season he played in the St. Louis Symphony Orchestra under the direction of Ward Stare, and studied violin with Marc Thayer.
 In 2011 Rebin was one of three featured soloists in a concert of Middle Eastern music sponsored by New England Conservatory in Boston.
 He has also been a guest artist in various concerts with the St. Louis Symphony’s Community Partnership Program.
 Rebin has participated in music festivals such as Eastern Music festival, Bowdoin Music festival, Brevard Music Festival, and the Pheniox phest in Michigan.
 His teachers include, Meghan Frievogel, Stefan Milenkovich, Carolyn Hubel, and Marc Thayer.
 Rebin holds BM degree in violin performance from the University of Illinois at Urbana-Champaign.

-As a performer, Aaron is in high demand as a soloist and chamber and orchestra musician throughout Illinois.
-During the past six years he has performed as concertmaster or principal second violin for nine different orchestras in Central Illinois.
+As a performer, Aaron is in high demand as a soloist and chamber and orchestra musician.
+During the past decade he has performed as concertmaster or principal second violin for twelve different orchestras throughout Illinois.
 As an active chamber and solo recitalist, Aaron has performed throughout the United States and Europe, and has been the featured soloist for orchestras in Ohio and Illinois.
 He has also been the recipient of several honors and awards, and a prizewinner at international competitions.
 In duo with his wife and pianist, Tatiana Shustova, performances of recent years have ranged from concert halls in the Midwest and East Coast to Italy and Russia.
+Tatiana and Aaron currently reside in Urbana, IL, with their two sons, Pavel and Mikhail.

 Aaron holds a Bachelor of Music degree in music education and an Artist’s Certificate in violin performance from Bowling Green State University in Ohio, a Master of Music degree in violin performance and string pedagogy from Northwestern University, and a Doctor of Musical Arts degree in violin performance and literature from the University of Illinois at Urbana-Champaign.